alexindigo/node-global-define/README.md

 Creates global define function to mimic requirejs define in node.
 Using [amdefine](http://npmjs.org/package/amdefine) under the hood.

-Allows to require modules relative to `basePath` and escape `../../../../..` mess.
+And allows to require modules relative to `basePath` (*escaping `../../../../..` mess*).
 Combined with support for `paths` aliases, provides unified environment for modules shared between server and browser (isomorphic javascript).

 ## Examples